SpringOne2GX-2014/effective-spring-gemfire/gemfire-springxml-example/README.md

 ... and compare their contents, namely the `Class-Path` Manifest header, you will notice the difference.

-The `Class-Path` Manifest header references JAR files in the `~/effective-spring-gemfire/lib` relative to the Manifest-only Dependency-based JAR files (i.e. the `./lib` directory).
+The `Class-Path` Manifest header references JAR files in the `~/effective-spring-gemfire/lib` relative to the Manifest-only, dependency-based JAR files (i.e. the `./lib` directory).